rmccrear/codex-lv2-may-2024/week-3-JavaScript/assignment/day-2.md

    - Test this method by resting one of your pets and logging the new status using the `status` method.

 #### Submission:
-Submit your code in a JavaScript file named `petFactory.js`.
+Use git to commit and push your code.
+Your code for day 2 will be in the file `index-2.js`.
 Ensure your code is well-commented to explain what each part does.

 #### Example Output:
 ```javascript